 - Station Support

 A Historic Opportunity to Start a Radio Station

-- the biggest chance in a generation for communities of color, workers, women, non-English speakers, LGBTQ, and progressive voices to own the broadcast airwaves
+This is the largest expansion of community radio in U.S. history and the final major opportunity to grab a slice of the FM dial.
+Its also the biggest chance in a generation for communities of color, workers, women, immigrants, LGBTQ, and progressive voices to own the broadcast airwaves.

 Thanks to passage of the Local Community Radio Act, nonprofit groups will have a one-time chance to apply for free FM radio licenses in cities and towns across the country on October 15, 2013!
 Prometheus Radio Project is supporting groups to apply for licenses and get on the air.

 Resources to get on the air and learn more

 Email Updates - This email list is the primary way we connect with applicant groups, allies, and supporters.

 Group Profile - If you want Prometheus to support your group to apply, make sure that you complete the Group Profile throroughly and asap!